-Part One in a series of relational examinations.
+Part One in a four-part series of relational examinations.

 The family is your first introduction into relationships.
 They are the constant you are surrounded with, the base in which all other units are compared.
 The two people that set the rules in how “together” looks, feels, and acts are your parents.
 They each had a role, either taken or defaulted to.
 Unpaid and often unthanked actors, they carried on in the best way they could figure out, tapping into every last ounce of resource and resourcefulness.